 In fact, Ohio used to have a ton of bogs, many of which were part of The Great Black Swamp until it was drained to make room for farmland.
 Today only a few bogs remain, spread throughout the middle and northern parts of the state.
 Not every bog has carnivorous plants, but to our excitement some of them do!
 Ohio’s bogs are home to several species of carnivorous plants including Sarracenia purpurea, Drosera rotundifolia, Drosera intermedia, and a few types of Utricularia.

 Cedar Bog err… Fen

-The first stop on our travels took us to Cedar Bog on the east side of Dayton.
+The first stop on our travels took us to Cedar Bog northeast of Dayton.
 Cedar Bog is the largest fen in Ohio.